 Scale attack many different kinds of trees and shrubs, including Azalea, Beech, Holly, Tulip Poplar, Magnolia, Yew, Euonymus, fruit trees and numerous conifers such as Hemlock.
 You may see black, sooty residue on leaves, white specks, cottony masses, and wart-like bumps on stems, twigs or branches.
 Conversely, you may not notice there’s an issue until the tree or shrub becomes discolored, starts to die back, or loses leaves or pine needles.
 If you see any of these signs of scale, schedule an inspection with a Giroud ISA Certified Arborist as soon as possible because catching it early is key!

 There are many different types of scale, and knowing which one your tree or shrub is infested with is important for deciding which treatment is best.
-Unfortunately, it can be easy to misdiagnose scale.
+Unfortunately, it can be easy to misdiagnose this insect.
 Your Giroud ISA Certified Arborist has the experience and training to know the difference between these insects, and can recommend the best treatment option for your tree or shrub.

 How Scale Damage Trees and Shrubs